-- 1. Seeking to improve the health and wellbeing of Stockport residents by both direct and indirect influence and by the engagement of relevant stakeholders and partners, including the Stockport Partnership Board; - acting on the duty to promote integrated health and care services, encouraging health and care commissioners to work together to advance the health and wellbeing of people in Stockport; - 3. working in collaboration with partners, in particular through the Stockport Partnership Board, to reduce inequalities between residents in Stockport, with a particular focus on health and wellbeing; - improving transparency and accountability for local people and seeking to secure improvements in the availability, delivery and value for money of health and care services for Stockport residents; - leading on the duty to complete a Joint Strategic Needs Assessment (JSNA) and recognising its role in directing and supporting organisational and shared commissioning; and being willing to test and challenge the degree to which the Stockport JSNA has influenced commissioning within the local economy; - 6. leading on the duty to draft and agree a high-level Joint Health and Wellbeing Strategy for Stockport.
-The Strategy should articulate how different services will work together to meet patient and service user needs identified in the JSNA, endorsed by the Council Cabinet and the Clinical Commissioning Group Board; - 7. leading on the duty to consider the partnership arrangements under the NHS Act as part of the Joint Health and Wellbeing Strategy; - 8. leading on the duty to complete a Pharmaceutical Needs Assessment (JSNA); - providing leadership in the development of plans for the integration of health and social care provision and the submission of bids for the Integrated Transformation Fund following consultation with appropriate partners and stakeholders; - focusing on building relationships, transfer of knowledge and fostering an understanding of how partner organisations function, and leading cultural and behavioural change to support a joint approach to meeting local need; and

-11. responding to consultation from partner organisations, particularly on their commissioning plans, or on any other matters as directed by the Department of Health or other relevant bodies.
+- Seeking to improve the health and wellbeing of Stockport residents of all ages by both direct and indirect influence and by the engagement of relevant stakeholders and partners; - leading plans for integration of health and care services, encouraging health and care commissioners to work together to advance the health and wellbeing of people in Stockport; - 3. working in collaboration with partners to reduce inequalities between residents in Stockport, with a particular focus on health and wellbeing; - 4. improving transparency and accountability for local people and seeking to secure improvements in the availability, delivery and value for money of health and care services for Stockport residents; - leading the development of the Joint Strategic Needs Assessment (JSNA) and recognising its role in directing and supporting organisational and shared commissioning; challenging the degree to which the Stockport JSNA has influenced commissioning within the local economy; - 6. agreeing a high-level Joint Health and Wellbeing Strategy for Stockport.
+The Strategy should articulate how different services will work together to meet patient and service user needs identified in the JSNA; - 7. leading on the duty to consider the partnership arrangements under the NHS Act as part of the Joint Health and Wellbeing Strategy: - 8. leading the development of the Pharmaceutical Needs Assessment (PNA); - 9. providing leadership in the development of plans for the integration of health and social care provision and the submission of bids for the Integrated Transformation Fund following consultation with appropriate partners and stakeholders: - 10. focusing on building relationships, transfer of knowledge and fostering an understanding of how partner organisations function, and leading cultural and behavioural change to support a joint approach to meeting local need; and - 11. responding to consultation from partner organisations, particularly on their commissioning plans, or on any other matters as directed by the Department of Health or other relevant bodies.